kspirov/mass-usb-comparator/README.md

 ```
 java -jar mass-usb-comparator-1.0.jar  hasher --folder=archive --file=hasher2.csv
 ```
 This will generate a common file with the hashes of all master files.
-The list will be lexicographically sorted by the name of the master file,
+The list will be lexicographically sorted by the name of the master file.
+As result, comaring of two groups of results (the primary and secondary) will be extremely easy.
+One examople application of this process is the independent audit of the election result software.

 ### Rapid wiper interactive mode
 ```